DerKevinRiehl/transposon_classifier_rfsb/README.md

 *Note: Otherwise you can find all source codes in this Github repository.
 Please extract the models out of the ZIP file in the "models" folder if you clone and use this Github.*

 ## Usage of Mode 1: Transposon classification
 If you want to reproduce following examples, please download the "demoFiles" folder from this GitHub.
-Otherwise you can use your own files.
+Otherwise you can use your own FASTA files.
+(RFSB comes with a pretrained classification model ready to use)
 ```
 transposon_classifier_RFSB -help
 transposon_classifier_RFSB -mode classify -fastaFile demoFiles/demo1_seq.fasta -outputPredictionFile demoFiles/demo1_results.txt